Prompt Engineering for GTM Automation: Practical Patterns That Work

 A single set of examples won’t cover all your prospects.
 A message that resonates with a Series A startup founder will fall flat with an enterprise VP.
 Build segment-specific example sets and select the right one based on the prospect’s profile.

 This is where prompt engineering intersects with your broader agentic GTM architecture.
-The system that selects which examples to include in the prompt is itself a form of intelligence — it’s matching the current prospect to the most relevant historical successes.
+The system that selects which examples to include in the prompt is itself a form of intelligence.
+It’s matching the current prospect to the most relevant historical successes.

 Pattern 4: System Prompts for Brand Voice